The Out-of-Distribution Problem in Explainability and Search Methods for Feature Importance Explanations

-Our principal claim is that feature importance explanations for a standardly trained neural model are \emph{socially misaligned}, which is undesirable. \citet{jacovi2021aligning} originally introduce this term as they describe shortcomings of explanations from a pipeline model, which is a kind of classifier designed to be interpretable.
-They observe that people expect these models to make decisions in one manner, while the model actually makes decisions in some other manner and explanations fail to alert them to this fact.
-Here, we use \emph{social misalignment} to describe how people's expectations of what FI explanations will communicate are not fulfilled by what they actually communicate.
-Our argument now proceeds in two steps: first, we outline what the social expectations are for feature importance explanations, and then we argue that the social expectations are violated due to the OOD problem.
+Our principal claim is that feature importance explanations for a standardly trained neural model are \emph{socially misaligned}, which is undesirable. \citet{jacovi2021aligning} originally introduce this term as they describe shortcomings of explanations from a pipeline (select-predict) model, which is a kind of classifier designed to be interpretable.
+Explanations are socially misaligned when people expect them to communicate one kind of information, and instead they communicate a different kind of information.
+For example, if we expected an explanation to be the information that a model relied on in order to reach a decision, but the explanation was actually information selected after a decision was already made, then we would say that the explanations are socially misaligned.
+Our argument now proceeds in two steps: first, we outline what the social expectations are for feature importance explanations, and then we argue that the social expectations are violated due to the fact that counterfactuals are OOD.